09.04.2025

 FES Future of Work & FES Just Climate are organising a conference on chips, industrial autonomy and clean tech, taking place on 9 April 2025.
 Registration is now open.

-• Date & time: 9 April 2025 (18h00 - 20h10 CET)
+• Date & time: 9 April 2025 (18h00 - 20h10 CET).
+Followed by a reception.

 • Language: English